EMPAT94/empat94.github.io/src/posts/preparing-for-pgdm-canada.md

 1. Visa Forms

    - Very important step.
-You need to create an account and submit your forms for Visa.
+You need to create an account on IRCC and submit your forms for Visa/Permit application.

    > I am not attaching any link here because I highly recommend doing it with your agent.
 It's a tedious process and a lot can go wrong here.